easywebhub/easywebhub-com/content/index.md

         "name": "supports Bootstrap 3.x, Foundation 6.x or any kind of HTML, CSS layouts", "feature": [
             {
-                "title": "GUI first website ",
+                "title": "All-in-one website Builder",
-                "name": "EasyWeb focus on UI/UX of  website which affects on viewers,  regardless of the device your users.
+                "name": "Just focus on layout design and HTML, CSS code, EasyBuilder will take the rest of process to foster your websites.
 Powerful framwork no limit the capabilty of designer or developers"
             },
             {
                 "title": "No restrict on existing websites",